Nicop06/nicop06.github.io/posts/2016-12-10-setting-up-the-nas.markdown

 When you are asked to select the disk where to install grub, be careful not to select a partionless disks.
 If you created partitions in all your disks, I recommend you to install grub on all of them.
-Doing so, you will still be able to boot your system if your main disk fails.
+Doing so, you will still be able to boot your system even if your main disk fails.

 Once you are done, you can directly go to the *Finish the installation* step.
 This will reboot your system, and you can now start using it.